Index estimate by first Betti number of minimal hypersurfaces in compact symmetric spaces: Introduction

-Moreover, when $M$ is also a compact semi-simple RSS, by taking the identity map ${id}: M\to M$ as an isometric immersion, we show that the trace of $q_{\omega}$ with respect to a certain test variation $\Phi$ is always equal to $0$ for any harmonic $1$-form $\omega$ (Proposition \ref{prop:key2}).
-Note that the same conclusion was also obtained in \cite{MR} by using the virtual immersion.
-If ${\rm Tr}q_{\omega}=0$ for any $\omega\in \mathcal{H}$, then we obtain an affine bound ${\rm index}(\Sigma)\geq C(b_{1}(\Sigma)-D)$ for some constant $C, D$ depending only on $M$ (see Lemma \ref{lem:key} and Proposition \ref{prop:key4}), and if furthermore $\Sigma$ is unstable (i.e. ${\rm index}(\Sigma)\geq 1$), the affine bound implies the required linear bound ${\rm index}(\Sigma)\geq C'b_{1}(\Sigma)$ for some constant $C'$ determined by $C$ and $D$.
+Moreover, when $M$ is itself a compact semi-simple RSS, by taking the trivial isometric immersion, i.e. the identity map ${id}: M\to M$, we show that the trace of $q_{\omega}$ with respect to a certain test variation $\Phi$ is always equal to $0$ for any $\omega\in \mathcal{H}$ on any two-sided minimal hypersurface $\Sigma \subset M$ (Proposition \ref{prop:key2}.
+Note that the same conclusion was also obtained in \cite{MR} by using the virtual immersion).
+This remarkable fact is being a key of the proof of Theorem.\ref{thm:main0}.
+In fact, when ${\rm Tr}q_{\omega}=0$ for any $\omega\in \mathcal{H}$, we obtain an affine bound ${\rm index}(\Sigma)\geq C(b_{1}(\Sigma)-D)$ for some constant $C, D$ depending only on $M$ (see Lemma \ref{lem:key} and Proposition \ref{prop:key4}), and if furthermore $\Sigma$ is unstable (i.e. ${\rm index}(\Sigma)\geq 1$), the affine bound implies the required linear bound ${\rm index}(\Sigma)\geq C'b_{1}(\Sigma)$ for some constant $C'$ determined by $C$ and $D$.
 We remark that this argument has been used in \cite{ACS2} in the case when $N$ is a flat torus and in \cite{MR} by using the virtual immersion, however, in both papers, they supposed an additional assumption that there exists a point $p\in \Sigma$ such that the principal curvatures at $p$ are distinct.
-In this paper, we shall improve their argument, and prove the inequality (2) without the assumption of principal curvatures.
+In this paper, we shall improve their argument by using a non-trivial extension of some formulas, and prove the inequality (2) without the assumption of principal curvatures.
 Actually, our argument can be applied to the case when $N$ is a flat torus as well, and the result given in \cite[Theorem 1]{ACS2} is generalized to any closed minimal hypersurface in the flat torus.